AGreenwoodMelb/SEI_Learn_MarkDown/README.md

 5. 2297 ?

-6. An apple a day keeps the doctor (sugreon) away.
+6. An apple a day keeps the doctor (surgeon) away.

 7. CANT REMEMBER